 Risk lowering options

-- Second option is removing both breasts (prophylactic mastectomy).
+- Preventative Surgery: Removing healthy breasts (prophylactic mastectomy) can be a way to reduce breast cancer risk in women with mutations in the BRCA1 or BRCA2 genes.
+Prophylactic mastectomy may reduce a woman’s risk of developing breast cancer by as much as 97%.
 However, some breast tissue remains after this surgery, thus there is a small chance that breast cancer can still occur.

 Coping with new body image

-For some women, removal of your breast or ovaries has a strong emotional impact.
-Their new body image may affect how they feel sexually, and as a woman.
-Joining support groups , speaking with another young woman who has gone through the same situation, or speaking with a health care provider or counselor can help you work through these concerns.
+For some women, physical changes associated with breast cancer have a strong emotional impact.
+If you choose to undergo a prophylactic mastectomy, your new body image may affect how you feel sexually, and as a woman.
+Joining an in-person support group, getting peer support or speaking with a health care provider or counselor can help you.